dafyddcrosby/docs.daveops.net/meta/managing.md

 Trust is not binary, there are degrees of trust

 Have a clear 'no surprises' rule, that folks should let you know of snags ASAP.

+# The Five Dysfunctions of a Team by Patrick Lencioni

+* Inattention to results - status and ego
+* Avoidance of accountability - low standards
+* Lack of commitment - ambiguity
+* Fear of conflict - artificial harmony
+* Absence of trust - invulnerability